tillitis/tillitis-key1/hw/application_fpga/core/uds/README.md

 This core store and protect the Unique Device Secret (UDS) asset.
 The UDS can be accessed as eight separate 32-bit words.
-The words can only be accessed as long as the app_mode input is low, implying that the CPU is executing the FW.
+The words can only be accessed as long as the `en` input is high.

 The UDS words can be accessed in any order, but a given word can only be accessed once between reset cycles.
 This read once functionality is